-To listen to the Gospel of John series, click any of the past messages below:
+To listen to our past sermons, click any of the past messages below:

 Sunday, February 18th 2019

 The first person Jesus appears to have His resurrection is a woman who was once possessed by demons.
 In this passage, we learn the about the problem of faith, the gift of faith, and the calling of faith.